saprap1/OSS-labs/labs/lab-03/report.md

 	- This project is 807 days old with about 155 active days
 	- There are 246 files in this project, which seems like a lot to me

-Link to Gource video:
+Gource video is in this directory in this repo.

 Findings from other projects:
 Automatic Door Control
 * 3 contributors
 * 1068 lines of code
 * first commit: "Initial commit" on Jan 26, 2018